 Consort singing: one and two per part vocal chamber music

 Any serious amount of time spent getting to know the music of the Renaissance must include small-ensemble singing.
 The tutors will choose groups and assign them repertoire before the week begins, sending out scores and reference recordings so participants can prepare and come with at least one or two pieces already learned.
 Over the course of the week, it is hoped that other groups will also form ad hoc.

 As with solo repertoire, there will be opportunities to work on small ensemble music you might bring yourself.

-In a change from CRMSS 2019, the pre-formed small groups will all be at least two-per-part.
+The pre-formed small groups will all be at least two-per-part.
 Everyone will be allocated into one of these small groups.
 There will be more time set aside for even smaller, one-per-part consorts to form and experiment with other repertoire, both on an ad hoc basis and also under the direction of the tutors.

 PerformancesBack to top

 Final course concert

 We are extraordinarily privileged to be giving our final course concert in the magnificent chapel of St Peter's Seminary.
 This concert will be open to the public and will take place at 2:30pm on Sunday, May 29.
 The concert will include a selection of the music we've learned over the course of the week, including chamber choir, tutti, small group, and solo selections.